In Virginia, simple assault is a misdemeanor crime.

 But the Virginia court has ruled that a person may not brandish a deadly weapon solely in defense of personal property.

-What’s more, brandishing a firearm near a school elevates the offense to class 6 felony, punishable by up to 5 years in prison.
+What’s more, brandishing a firearm near a school elevates the offense to a class 6 felony, punishable by up to 5 years in prison.

 Even more, carelessly allowing children to access firearms is punishable as a Class 3 misdemeanor.